 Step 5: Other Necessities

 Whether your guest has to get rid of a tag from freshly acquired clothing or one of the tissues you so thoughtfully supplied, they shouldn’t have to go for a wastebasket.
 Make sure to stop wastebaskets in your guest room to direct trash and garbage disposal from your guests into one particular place.
-Often, guest rooms that have a Bathroom attached to them will have separate wastebaskets.
+Often, guest rooms that have a Bathroom cleaning checklist attached to them will have separate wastebaskets.

 When visitors arrive in town, it is usually for a big occasion.
 They have planned an outfit from head to toe, and capturing the entire look in a vanity mirror is difficult.
 It’s simple to hang a full-length mirror in your guest room.
 You may hang a mirror behind an entry or closet door or position a standing mirror along a wall, just like the over-the-door hook, to create a stunning and practical piece of decor.